NMontanaBrown/saramis/README.rst

 Installing
 ----------

+Using SARAMIS and it's functionalities will require the compilation of some libraries locally, or the use of a Docker image.
+For more information, see the `Install`_ folder.

-You can pip install directly from the repository as follows:
+You can pip install the code from the repository as follows:

 ::